Textualize/textual/docs/widgets/text_area.md

 `TextArea` ships with some builtin themes, and you can easily add your own.

-Themes give you control over the look and feel, including syntax highlighting, the cursor, the selection, and gutter, and more.
+Themes give you control over the look and feel, including syntax highlighting, the cursor, selection, gutter, and more.

 #### Using builtin themes